Buildstarted/buildstarted.com/_posts/2010-09-29-htmlhelper-guide-for-mvc-3-part-2.md

 @Html.DisplayFor(model => model.property, "AlternateTemplateName", "htmlFieldName", new { id = "some value" })
 </code></pre>

-<h3>Results</h3>
+###Results

-<p>Results depend on the templates for the particular model you've passed in.
+Results depend on the templates for the particular model you've passed in.
 "AlternateTemplateName" is a template you create for your particular model.
-HtmlFieldName is for when you are using a template for a single field you can specify an alternate name.</p>
+HtmlFieldName is for when you are using a template for a single field you can specify an alternate name.

-<p><a href='http://buildstarted.com/2010/09/10/overriding-displayfor-and-editorfor-to-create-custom-outputs-for-mvc/'>More Detail</a> about custom templates in my previous post.</p>
+<a href='http://buildstarted.com/2010/09/10/overriding-displayfor-and-editorfor-to-create-custom-outputs-for-mvc/'>More Detail</a> about custom templates in my previous post.

-<h2>DisplayForModel</h2>
+##DisplayForModel

-<p>Same as DisplayFor but focuses on the model itself and does not accept any parameters for individual elements for a model.</p>
+Same as DisplayFor but focuses on the model itself and does not accept any parameters for individual elements for a model.

-<h3>Usage</h3>
+###Usage

 <pre><code>@Html.DisplayForModel()
 @Html.DisplayForModel(new { id = "some value" })